Develop Leaders by Developing a Powerful Coaching Model

 There are many, many more questions a coach can ask a leader in support of their learning.
 Ideally, after a period of time, the leader starts to incorporate the attitude of learning from experience and begins to ask themselves great coaching questions.
 In this way, the leader starts to actually embody how to learn from their experience, and occasionally checks in with his or her coach.

 Learning in the classroom and through digital and print media is important.
 But, what makes the difference between a booksmart and streetsmart leader is one’s ability to learn from experience.
 A coach is a catalyst for effective learning and great leader development.
-Engaging an experienced provider of coaching services may very well be an essential part of your leadership development programming and talent pipeline.
+Engaging an experienced provider with coaching services may very well be an essential part of your leadership development programming and talent pipeline.